ShanaScogin/modeLLtest/README.md

 obj_cvlldiff
 ```

-Finally, let's look at the `cvmf()` function. this function compares the partial likelihood maximization (PLM) and the iteratively reweighted robust (IRR) method of estimation for a given application of the Cox model.
+Finally, let's look at the `cvmf()` function.
+This function compares the partial likelihood maximization (PLM) and the iteratively reweighted robust (IRR) methods of estimation for a given application of the Cox model.

 ```
 library(modeLLtest)